cunytv/UncoveringCUNYTV/README.md

  <hr>

 *When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized.
 "Captioned" can mean either auto-captioned or manual review by a human.
-Stats are pulled from the CLIR TRANSFER LOG in Airtable: https://airtable.com/appx1LX5xKBtLqJk9/tblKFLZDSaayGTzuB/viwbgcK68SbHSqnAw?blocks=hide